Youngstar4/documentchain/doc/guide-startmany.md

 # start-many Setup Guide

+You can also find instructions on [documentchain.org](https://documentchain.org/support/masternodes)

 ## Setting up your Wallet

 ### Create New Wallet Addresses

-1. Open the QT Wallet.
+1. Open the Qt Wallet.
 2. Click the Receive tab.
 3. Fill in the form to request a payment.
-    * Label: mn01
+    * Label: MN1
     * Amount: 5000 (optional)
     * Click *Request payment* button
 5. Click the *Copy Address* button

 Create a new wallet address for each Masternode.

-Close your QT Wallet.
+Close your Qt Wallet.

 ### Send 5000 DMS to New Addresses